mediobancaspa/mediobanca-credit-relationships/docs/data-model.md

 ### Description

-- **source / target**: entities involved in the relationship
+- **source / target**
+  Normalized entities involved in the relationship, aligned with the node set.

+- **weight**
-- **weight**: number of occurrences across archival records
+  The weight of an edge is defined as the number of occurrences of the same relationship across archival records.
-- **documents**: supporting archival references
-- **idxdams**: unique identifiers linked to archival records

----

-## Aggregation

-Relationships are aggregated:
+  During processing:

-- repeated edges are merged
+  - identical relationships (same source and target) are merged
+  - each occurrence contributes to the cumulative weight
+  - the final weight represents the **intensity or frequency** of the relationship

-- weights are summed
+- **documents**
+  Collection of archival references supporting the existence of the relationship.

+  These are aggregated across all contributing records and preserve the link to the original sources.

-- documents are combined
+- **idxdams**
+  Set of unique archival identifiers associated with the relationship.

+  During aggregation:

   - identifiers are deduplicated
+  - all distinct references are retained

+  This ensures traceability between the reconstructed edge and the underlying archival material.

 ---

-## Dataset structure

-The model is implemented through separate datasets:

-- soci (shareholder relationships)
-- garanzie (guarantee relationships)

-These share the same node space but represent different relational semantics.
+### Aggregation logic

+A key property of the model is that edges are **aggregated representations**.

+This means that:

+- multiple archival records can contribute to a single edge
+- relationships are not duplicated, but consolidated
+- all associated information (weight, documents, identifiers) is accumulated

+As a result, each edge captures the **global strength and documentary support** of a relationship between two entities.

+---

+### Relationship scope

+Edges represent only specific types of relationships:

+- shareholder (*soci*)
+- guarantee (*garanzie*)

+These are extracted as a specialization of a broader relational network and should be interpreted within this scope.

+Other types of relationships present in the general network are not included in this representation.